AlejandroEVN/I-Need-to-Save/README.md

 File containing dictionaries that are used as templates to filter and manage the data returning from the backend.

 - **Rest**:
-All of the files names refer to the pages they affect.
-Most of the application's html is directly affected by JavaScript and updated with AJAX calls to the backend, reducing the amount of times that the HTMLs have to be rendered.
+All of the files names refer to the HTML pages they affect.
+Most of the application's HTML is directly affected by JavaScript and updated with AJAX calls to the backend, reducing the amount of times that the HTMLs have to be rendered.
 The node_modules contains two libraries.
 ChartsJs and MomentJs.

-### **HTML Templates**
-Eight templates in total.
+#### Tech Stack
+- Python
+- Django
+- JavaScript
+- Libraries: ChartsJs | MomentJs
+- Bootstrap

-- **pagination.html**:
+- CSS
-Template that only contains a template to display the pagination buttons.
-It is included in the all.html template.

 ### Usage
 - Clone the repository into your machine.